a-sor/lmodbus/README.md

     -- The starting address of the registers or whatever entities -- that are (will be) supported.
     start_addr = 600,
     -- Quantity of registers being queried.
-    word_count = 2,
+(For 1-bit access functions, -- such as Read Coils, bit_count is used.) word_count = 2,
   }